MikeFarrell/SinkTheFleet_p4/README.md

 # SinkTheFleet_p4

+I'm gonna check through everything a few times..
+I think there's some missing operator [] overload() still, I'm confused what those are supposed to do, if anyone wants to do those.
+Let me know if you come across any bugs -jr

 Anything else that needs to be worked on?
 My build seems to be running fine.
 If not I will work on test plan, sample output, etc.

 Should be working now -MF